nathanelmer/FindYourHome/README.md

 ## The Realtor is presented with the same login screen

-However whenever they login, their homepage consists of all current users on their app presented as "leads"
+However whenever they login, their homepage consists of all current users of their app presented as "leads"

 <img width="1792" alt="Screen Shot 2022-02-10 at 3 09 09 PM" src="https://user-images.githubusercontent.com/40260397/153496731-918ede73-f7f7-43a3-9ca3-09120e4555be.png">

-# The Realtor is given the same nav bar but instead of saved listings, they have a link to all listings with a delete listing button and an add new listing button
+## The Realtor is given the same nav bar but instead of saved listings, they have a link to all listings with a delete listing button and an add new listing button

 <img width="1792" alt="Screen Shot 2022-02-10 at 3 10 38 PM" src="https://user-images.githubusercontent.com/40260397/153496927-524b00ed-a587-4951-8d01-c596a7597d6e.png">